Target audiences

 Describes how to build and target specific audiences in Optimizely Feature Experimentation.

-Audiences give you control over which users have access to your flag rules, for example, A/B tests or targeted deliveries.
+Audiences give you control over which users can access your flag rules, for example, A/B tests, targeted deliveries, or multi-armed bandit optimizations.

 Create an audience

 After you have created and implemented a few attributes, you can start building audiences.
-You can reuse audiences that you have created across multiple flags and rules.
+You can reuse audiences that you create across multiple flags and rules.

 Audience match conditions